ClarissaMc/3D-Travel-Globe/README.md

 Are you a fellow globe-trotter who loves to look back at past travels?
 Or perhaps you want to bookmark all the places you aspire to vist one day?
 Well, this 3D Travel Globe has got you covered!

 This project allows you to interact with a 3D globe and place markers to visually represent your past, present, and future travel destinations.

-Features include:
+<h3>Features</h3>
 <ul>
   <li>Fully customizable markers!
 Use different colors to represent different members of a household or to differentiate between past vacations and those still on your bucket list.</li>
   <li>Information input for each marker</li>